mfraser42/cmsi387/homework/CSI-OS/Readme.txt

     a) Windows: WindowsPreOS.jpg - found by holding F2 when booting a computer with windows.
 This is the Windows BIOS.
     b) Mac: MacPreOS.jpg - found by holding command + v when booting a computer running Mac OSX.
     c) Linux: LinuxFirmware.png - found by navigating to the directory /lib/firmware.

+# JD: Linux is the odd one out here: for Windows and Mac, you show the software while it
+#     is *running*; on Linux, you show files, but not in action.

 2. Kernel File(s)
     a) Windows: WindowsKernel.png - found by searing the System32 subdirectory for the kernel executable.
     b) Mac: MacKernel.png - found by searching the / directory for anything matching the string "kernel."
 Andrew is an EE friend who had a macbook handy.